-Now that we’ve discussed the accessibility of Italy, now its time to move onto how the prices in Italy will affect your travel budget.
-The affordability of a country is a definitive point when trying to choose between Italy or Spain travel.
+Now that we’ve discussed the accessibility of Italy, now it’s time to move on to how the prices in Italy will affect your travel budget.
+The affordability of a country is a definitive point when trying to choose between Italy and Spain to visit.

 Not surprisingly, the cost of travelling to Italy can depend dramatically on both your style of travel and the destination that you happen to be visiting.
 Obviously, if you are the type of person who likes to stay in luxury accommodation, eat at high-end restaurants and generally live the high life while travelling in Italy, it can be a very expensive country to visit.

-Alternatively, it is just as possible to visit the country and the smallest of backpacker’s budgets, staying in hostels, cooking most meals for yourself, and taking advantage of free or discounted activities.
+Alternatively, it is just as possible to visit the country and the smallest of backpacker’s budgets, staying in hostels, cooking most meals for yourself, and taking advantage of free or discounted activities and attractions.

 Generally speaking, Italy has a reputation for being an expensive country to visit, however, this doesn’t always have to be the case.
 Certainly, you can expect incredibly high prices in major cities and tourist centres, especially in Venice or Rome, however, if you venture even a little bit away from areas that are flooded with tourists, you will find that prices are much less inflated.